 Figure 2.
-Categories of White-collar Crime Depending on Role, Actor and level
+Categories of white-collar crime depending on role, actor and level

 White-collar crime involves some form of social deviance and represents a breakdown in social order.
-According to Heath (2008), white-collar criminals tend to apply techniques of neutralization used by offenders to deny the criminality of their actions.
+White-collar criminals tend to apply techniques of neutralization used by offenders to deny the criminality of their actions.
 Examples of neutralization techniques are (a) denial of responsibility, (b) denial of injury, (c) denial of the victim, (d) condemnation of the condemners, (e) appeal to higher loyalties, (f) everyone else is doing it, and (g) claim to entitlement.
 The offender may claim an entitlement to act as he did, either because he was subject to a moral obligation, or because of some misdeed perpetrated by the victim.
 These excuses are applied both for occupational crime and for corporate crime at both the rotten apple level and the rotten barrel level.